 We bought some tomato plants when they were still small, but already started.
 Then added beans, carrots, etc. Also added a soaker hose ($7 – gotta love Marc’s), which we usually leave on for awhile once a day.
 Probably more as we get into July and August and things really heat up.

 It worked out really well this summer.
-I ended up having to put up a 3-foot plastic fence around it once the vegetables started ripening up… we’ve got a few rabbits around.
+I ended up having to put up a plastic fence around it once the vegetables started ripening up… we’ve got a few rabbits around.
+You'll want at least 32 feet or so to go around the box with enough room for you to walk.
+I bought a 50-foot roll and left the extra rolled up inside the enclosure, since I'm planning on making a second box next year.

 Got tons of green beans, plenty of tomatoes, and some peas and cucumbers too.
-Peppers got nibbled on so some small ones are starting to grow but no way they’ll make it.
+Peppers got nibbled on (before the fence) so some small ones are starting to grow but no way they’ll make it in time.